Plant Cell Division Vs Animal Cell Division

 • Chromosome Segregation: Both cell types rely on the mitotic spindle to accurately segregate the chromosomes during mitosis.
 The spindle microtubules attach to the kinetochores of the chromosomes and pull them to opposite poles of the cell.

 • Cell Cycle Control: Both plant and animal cells employ complex regulatory mechanisms to control the cell cycle.
-These mechanisms ensure that cell division occurs only when conditions are favorable and that any errors in DNA replication or chromosome segregation are corrected before the cell divides.
+These mechanisms make sure cell division occurs only when conditions are favorable and that any errors in DNA replication or chromosome segregation are corrected before the cell divides.

 • Use of Microtubules: Both rely heavily on microtubules for spindle formation and chromosome movement.